runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ## Specifying Language Semantics

-Recall that a semantics is a way of mapping *terms* in a language into their *mathematical meaning*.
+Recall that a semantics is a way of assigning a *mathematical meaning* to a program.
-In the case of a programming language, the terms of the language are *programs*.
 What is the mathematical meaning of a program?
 We can understand a program as a function over *system states*, e.g. the state of the memory, the hard disk, network, etc...